Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 DGM are issuing flak audio files from Robert Fripp masters, including King Crimson, which allow you to hear the fascinating raw multitracks: DGMLive com

-The quotes by Steve Beamish about Intertel are from an account of NTSC colour TV in the UK appeared in the the journal of the Society of Television Directors, ‘Television Lighting‘, Autumn 2003, by John Burgess.
+The quotes by Steve Beamish about Intertel are from an account of NTSC colour TV in the UK appeared in the Journal of the Society of Television Directors, ‘Television Lighting‘, Autumn 2003, by John Burgess.

 Terry Heath’s document about the history of two companies, Intertel and TVR has been privately circulating amongst ‘interested parties’ for some years: ‘The Birth and Pioneering Days of the Television Industry Facilities Companies’.